h15200/notes/system-design.md

 - Solution: Keep using that one machine, but divide the data into 1,000 pieces and send those 1/1000 data to each peer.
 Then, each peer will share with each other in parallel (ex. peer 1 <-> peer 2 while peer3 <-> peer4 etc.. )

 - implementation: Each peer needs to know the order of what peer to talk to via `gossip protocol` or `epidemic protocol` where the peers talk amongst themselves to figure out what peers to talk to each other based on current data fragments.
-Under the hood thre is a distributed hash table that tracks the progress of each peer and its data fragment.
+Under the hood there is a distributed hash table that tracks the progress of each peer and its data fragment.

 - ex. `Kraken` used by uber